 The following guideline will be followed for clean up, handling, and disposing of all potentially infectious materials:

-- Regional Managers and Health Consultant will make determination if pre-exposure vaccination series is indicated (see B, page 1).
+Regional Managers and Health/Safety Consultant will make determination if pre-exposure vaccination series is indicated (see B, page 1).

-- If staff member chooses to receive Hepatitis B Vaccination series they will be instructed by Regional Manger (in consultation with Health Consultant) on when and where this will take place.
+If staff member chooses to receive Hepatitis B Vaccination series they will be instructed by Regional Manger (in consultation with Health/Safety Consultant) on when and where this will take place.

 All exposure incidents shall be reported to Regional Manager immediately following the incident.
 Regional Manager will notify Health Consultant and incident will be investigated and documented.

-- The Health Consultant will contact the exposure source individual or parent/guardian of a minor child to request consent to test the source individual’s blood as soon as feasible for Hepatitis B and HIV infectivity.
+The Health/Safety Consultant will contact the exposure source individual or parent/guardian of a minor child to request consent to test the source individual’s blood as soon as feasible for Hepatitis B and HIV infectivity.
 There will be no cost to the source individual.

-- Health Provider will then return source individual history and consent (Form B) to Health Consultant to review and pass on to test to Operations Director.
+Health Provider will then return source individual history and consent (Form B) to Health/Safety Consultant to review and pass on to test to Operations Director.

 The Hepatitis B screening and HBIG (series of three) will be made available to all staff who have an occupational exposure incident as determined by Head Start of Lane County.
 The vaccine will be offered in accordance with the following: